 Employees on weekend and holiday stand-by duty shall be required to perform certain routine assignments including but not limited to the routine inspection and maintenance of facilities, such as wells, sewer plant, parks, swimming pools, buildings, etc. Routine assignments shall not exceed one (1) hour, which is determined to be compensated as part of the standby pay.

 2.7 Stand-by/Call-out Minimum Pay

-Public Works stand-by/call-outs are subject to a one (1) hour minimum, except that:
+Public Works stand-by/call-outs are subject to a two (2) hour minimum paid as specified in section 2.1.